 The repayment of your federal student loans will be determined based upon the U.S. Department of Education’s Standard Repayment plan;

 The Direct Loan Program offers other loan repayment plans that can found on the Direct Loan website.

-Financial need, as determined by the Financial Aid Office, is not required for the Unsubsidized Stafford Loan.
+Financial need, as determined by the Financial Aid office, is not required for the Unsubsidized Stafford Loan.
 However, the student must be enrolled at least half-time.
-The borrower (student) is responsible for the payment of the interest, in addition to the amount borrowed, from the times the loan is paid on his/her behalf until it is paid in full.
+The borrowers (students) are responsible for the payment of the interest, in addition to the amount borrowed, from the time the loan is paid on their behalf until it is paid in full.

 Accrued interest not paid during deferment or forbearance will be added to the loan amount borrowed and interest will be charged on the combined amounts.
 This is known as interest capitalization.

-There are a number of private loans which are available to credit-worthy students and/or their co-borrowers.
+A number of private loans are available to credit-worthy students, their co-borrowers or both.
 Students should first determine their eligibility under the federal student loan programs before seeking additional funding under this option.
-To apply for a private loan you must contact the lender of your choice.
+To apply for a private loan, you must contact the lender of your choice.
 Information on the eligibility criteria and loan terms are available on each lender's website.

-Aims Community College does not have a preferred lender list (PLL) for alternative loans and, therefore, will not require a prospective borrower to use a lender on a PLL, deny or otherwise impede a borrower’s choice of lender OR cause delays for borrowers who use a lender that is not listed on a PLL.
+Aims does not have a preferred lender list (PLL) for alternative loans and, therefore, will not require a prospective borrower to use a lender on a PLL, deny or otherwise impede a borrower’s choice of lender or cause delays for borrowers who use a lender that is not listed on a PLL.